wagtail/wagtail/docs/reference/contrib/searchpromotions.rst

 .. versionchanged:: 1.1

-    Before Wagtail 1.1, promoted search results were implemented in the :mod:`wagtail.wagtailsearch` core module and called "editors picks".
+    Before Wagtail 1.1, promoted search results were implemented in the :mod:`wagtail.search` core module and called "editors picks".

 The ``searchpromotions`` module provides the models and user interface for managing "Promoted search results" and displaying them in a search results page.